LionnoiL/posterminal/README.md

 # POS-Terminal
 The program is a workplace of a cashier in a store.
-The program is under development.
 ![main window](assets/main_window.jpeg)
 ![pay_form](assets/pay_form.jpeg)
 ![money_form](assets/money_form.jpeg)